-What Am I Supposed To Do With a Development Plan?
+What Am I Supposed to Do with a Development Plan?

 Many businesses get their employees to sit down and write a “development plan.”
 A great opportunity in theory, in that we get to think about what our skills are, where we want to develop them more, where we would like to take our careers and then discuss all of this with our boss.
 Even if you don’t do this at all, I guess it is the same as writing down goals and new year’s resolutions.
 All great stuff, particularly because the research says that if we write a goal down there is an 80% increased probability that we will achieve them.
 I wrote my goals down for 2012 for the first time and was surprised to find that I achieved 75% of them (as a caveat they weren’t all that grandiose.
 One was to go to Waiheke and do a wine tasting).